For admissions and applications requirements, visit the admissions overview page.

 - Grade Requirements

 To earn the MBA degree, candidates must complete all MBA program courses with a grade of "C" or higher.
 In addition, the overall program GPA must be 3.0 or higher.
 An elective course in which a grade lower than C is earned may be repeated or another elective may be taken in its place.
-Failure to maintain a 3.0 grade point average, or 2 consecutive course sessions where a grade lower than B- has been earned, will result in academic probation in accordance with departmental policies.
+Failure to maintain a 3.0 grade point average after two consecutive semesters, will result in academic probation in accordance with departmental policies.

 - Credit Hour Requirements